Data-Advantage/vibestack/1-create/README.md

 #### Process
 1. Copy paste each Step in [product-requirements](1.1-product-requirements.md) into a Claude.ai conversation.
 2. Follow all directions in [brackets] and replace the bracketed text with your own content.
-3. Save the final output into a file named `product-requirements.md`
+3. Save the final PRD output into a file named `product-requirements.md`
+4. Also save the user acquisition strategy from Section 1.1.6 as a separate file named `user-acquisition.md`

 ### 1.2 - Marketing Story